 - Nonfunctional blower: A broken motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Church Services to repair the trouble.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Church Services to repair the trouble.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things working again fast.
 Contact us at 713-396-3760 to schedule air conditioning repair in Houston with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.